Tyrmehr/Tower-Game/README.md

 # Tower-Game
-Quick tower game where you stack up pieces
+Tower game where you need to remove and add peices until they all line up